 As of 2018, thanks to National Lottery funding, six BFI NETWORK talent executives have been appointed in the English Hubs to give greater support to new and emerging talent where they live.
 This recognises the strength of the Hubs as spaces for filmmakers and audiences to meet.
 The ambition is to ensure all aspiring talent across the UK can access support, as well as benefit from signposting to the full scope of funding and training opportunities available to develop careers across the screen industries.

-We are proud to announce the first title to receive BFI FAN support for the 2019/2020 season – director Jeremiah Zagar’s We The Animals.
+We are proud to announce the final title to receive BFI FAN support for the 2019/2020 season – System Crasher (distributed by 606 Distribution).

 Since summer 2018, BFI Film Audience Network has supported four new release films each year, selected by representatives from BFI FAN, BFI, Into Film and the Independent Cinema Office.
 Anyone can submit a film for consideration and we particularly welcome submissions from film distributors and exhibitors.